 Does an acoustic guitar need an amplifier?

-No, acoustic guitars do not need an amplifier.
-An electro-acoustic guitar does need an amp though.
+No, acoustic guitars do not require an amplifier.
+However, an electro-acoustic guitar does need an amp to amplify the sound.

 Will painting an acoustic guitar change the quality of the sound?

-We hope this article lists options in the acoustic guitar market and help you identify your buying choice.
+We hope this article has provided options in the acoustic guitar market and assisted you in making the right choice for your needs.